 Don’t limit your options to the two major national carriers.
 The shipping landscape is diverse, and inviting regional carriers or specialized services to bid on your contract can uncover significant savings and service improvements.
 Regional carriers can often provide more competitive rates and faster transit times within their specific geographic footprints.
 Exploring these alternatives shows your incumbent carrier that you’ve done your homework and are serious about finding the best possible solution for your business.
 This is a key part of a broader carrier diversification strategy that can reduce risk and lower costs across your entire network.

-Common Contract Pitfalls to Avoid
+Shipping Contract Pitfalls (and How to Avoid Them)

+Shipping carrier agreements are dense, complex documents, and it’s easy to get lost in the fine print.
+Unfortunately, what you don’t know can hurt your bottom line.
+Carriers often structure their contracts to their own advantage, embedding clauses that can lock you into unfavorable terms, expose you to unexpected costs, or limit your flexibility.
+Being aware of these common traps is the first step toward protecting your business and securing a contract that truly works for you.
 Think of your carrier agreement as a strategic partnership document.
 A one-sided agreement isn’t a partnership.
 By learning to spot these potential issues, you can enter negotiations with the confidence and knowledge needed to advocate for better terms.
 From automatic renewals that sneak up on you to inflexible clauses that prevent you from adapting to market changes, we’ll walk through the most critical pitfalls to watch out for.
 A thorough contract optimization process involves identifying and addressing these hidden risks before you sign.

 One of the most common traps in a carrier contract is the automatic renewal clause.
 If you’re not tracking your contract’s end date, you could find yourself automatically locked in for another term, missing the window to negotiate better rates or explore other carriers.
 This is especially costly because, as industry experts note, one of the biggest negotiating mistakes is excluding other carriers from the conversation.
 An automatic renewal effectively does that for you.
 Similarly, watch out for minimum volume or revenue commitments.
 If your shipping needs change and you fail to meet these minimums, you could face steep penalties that wipe out any negotiated savings.